MikeDev101/cloudlink-omega/backend/README.md

 for a template.

 You will need to build `./docs` with Swagger before running.

-If you want a quick-and-dirty test, I've included a prebuilt Ubuntu x64 binary; Simply run `./clomega` (requires a valid `.env`).

 ## Database
 This backend code was designed with a MariaDB server in mind.